Tips for Giving and Receiving Reviews

 Plot.

 Does the plot move along at a suitable pace?
 Did it keep you hooked?
 Does it fit in with the expectations of the genre?
-Does the book have a definite structure or does it follow an archetype?
-Is there enough cause and effect or do events happen without purpose?
+Does the book have a definite structure?

 Themes.